aiotrope/kalayo/todo-app/todo-backend/README.md

 # Express application

-Install dependencies with `npm install`
+Install dependencies with `yarn`

-Run with `npm start`
+Run with `yarn start`

-Or in development mode with `npm run dev`
+Or in development mode with `yarn run dev`

 # Visit counter

-When running the server, visit http://localhost:3000 to see visit counter, or give environment variable `PORT` to change the port.
+When running the server, visit http://localhost:8080 to see visit counter, or give environment variable `PORT` to change the port.

 # MongoDB